How to Create a Bedroom Retreat

 Go for tone-on-tone color play in bedding and accents, where colors blend and meld with each other.
 By varying the shades slightly in both tone and depth, you will create a rich soothing pallet.
 Add to this a mixing of textural elements; look for different surface materials – from shiny to loosely woven to velvety plush.

-Since the bed is tends to be the largest element in the room, and is automatically the focal point.
-A bed with an upholstered headboard works well in tranquil rooms because it softens the space.
-Natural woods work well also, go with clean lines for an uncluttered look, or more ornate carvings for a romantic nod to era’s gone-by.
+Since the bed tends to be the largest element in the room and is automatically the focal point, a bed with an upholstered headboard works well in tranquil rooms because it softens the space.
+Natural woods work well also, go with clean lines for an uncluttered look, or more ornate carvings for a romantic nod to the era’s gone by.

 For an indulgent, lavish feeling, select the largest bed that fits your room without crowding.
 Opt for at least a queen sized bed, but select a king if your space can handle it.
 Remember that you want more than just room to move around, open space allows your eyes and mind to rest.

 Next, outfit the bed in luxurious linens.
 Look for natural fibers and high thread counts in muted patterns, or interesting textures in natural colors.
 Accent the bed with contrasting throw pillows that add variety to the color and texture pallet you have created, while staying within the same color family.
 Keep in mind that it’s fine to deviate a little by adding bits of contrast for interest.